sjandsj/Chat_app_node_express/README.md

 # Chat_app_node_express
-This module contains use of Promises intead of nested callbacks.
+This module contains use of Asyn-await intead of nested callbacks.
+Gives a much cleaner and readable code than Callbacks and Promises.